-Frequently in the design of new development areas the Flood Planning Level (FPL) is adopted as the existing (pre-development) flood level for a major flood event.
+Frequently in the design of the Structure Plan the Flood Planning Level (FPL) is adopted as the existing (predevelopment) flood level for a major flood event.
 The FPL would typically relate to the 1% AEP design flood event and incorporate a 500mm freeboard.
 A good deal of effort and expense can then be made to keep any increase in flood levels minimal without necessarily assessing whether an increase can readily be tolerated through the development process.
 For example: